renzochong/TipCalculator/README.md

 Project: Tip calculator
 In thi project we started by getting the code template from the developer android page and then we modified to accomplish the functionality of the tip calculator.
+The project is divided in two sections, one is the basic configuration of the app where the tip amount is hardcoded, and the used has not control over it.
+The second part is adding the options for the user to add calculate a desired amount for the tip, and also to have the option to round up the tip amount.